ncaminh/meterplot/README.md

 # watts

-This little script takes a number of energy measurements (e.g., from your electricity meter) and displays the wattage over time.
+This little script takes a number of energy measurements (e.g., from your electricity meter or old power bills) and displays the wattage over time.

 For example, with the data file
 ```